sambatv/imagecheck/docs/README.md

 S3_KEY_PREFIX/
   REPO_NAME/
     BUILD_ID/
-      report.json
-      sbom.json
-      scans/
-        grype/
-          files.json
-          IMAGE.json
-        trivy/
-          config.json
-          files.json
-        trufflehog/
-          files.json
-          IMAGE.json
+      ...
 ```

-Where:

-* `REPO_NAME` is the git repository name (e.g. `github.com/sambatv/imagecheck`) specified with the `--git-repo` option
-* `BUILD_ID` is the unique git build pipeline id specified with the `--build-id` option
-* `IMAGE` is the image passed as argument to the `scan` command

-Note that multiple images may be built from a single repository and its pipeline.
+Note that multiple images may be built from a single repository and its
+pipeline.
+All images should be scanned in the build pipeline with `imagecheck`
+before being pushed to their image registry repositories.